Two black and white goats eating hay

 Alpaca maintenance time

 The alpacas had their half-yearly maintenance with drenching, vaccinations and hoof trimming.
-Now they are good to go for another half year and around they'll have their annual main maintenance with .
+Now they are good to go for another half year and around Christmas they’ll have their annual main maintenance with shearing.

 The rodent infestation has become noticeable, so we started putting up more traps on top of the traps and bait stations we already had.
 As a result, we caught a few mice in the garage and around the bird feed storage.
 No rats yet.